pawelc/docs/toread_prob_nn.md

-Density estimation in high and ultra high dimensions, regularization, and the L1 asymptotics Assessment of probability density estimation methods Parzen window and Finite Gaussian Mixtures On the determination of probability density functions by using Neural Networks
+Density estimation in high and ultra high dimensions, regularization, and the L1 asymptotics Assessment of probability density estimation methods Parzen window and Finite Gaussian Mixtures On the determination of probability density functions by using Neural Networks Embedding monotonicity and concavity information in the training of multiphase flow neural network cor- relations by means of genetic algorithms